clutter/SplitScreenScanner/README.md

         }
     }

-    // Called when the done button is pressed.
-Dismiss the scanner as appropriate. func didPressDoneButton(_ splitScannerCoordinator: SplitScannerCoordinator) {
+    // Called when the dismiss button is pressed.
+Dismiss the scanner as appropriate. func didPressDismissButton(_ splitScannerCoordinator: SplitScannerCoordinator) {
         print("Closing SplitScreenScanner")
         splitScannerCoordinator.popCoordinators()
         dismiss(animated: true)